ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

      3. Before you just issue a request for the access token in the CLC, you will need to emulate the response from the IDP and set the username for the transaction.
-        In the CILogon CLC (talk to the right store!), search for the user code:
+        In the CILogon CLC (talk to the right store, usually cilogon.oa2.mysql), search for the user code:

-        search >user_code USER_CODE
+        search >states -r .*USER_CODE.*

         This gets the id (temp token) of the current transaction.

      4. Set the user name there with